Congregational Growth Grants

 Preference will also be given to parishes with demonstrated interest in the collaborative regional gatherings and are tithing or consistently increasing their diocesan pledge towards a tithe.
 Grant applications with profit as outcome – no matter the motive – will not be considered.

-Diocesan Council will review applications based on recommendations from a committee of Church House staff and members of council.
+Diocesan Council will review applications based on recommendations from a committee of members of council, leaders in the Diocese appointed by the Bishop and Church House staff.